Synodontis grandiops: Habitat and behavior

 In the wild, the species is endemic to Lake Tanganyika, which has a temperature range of 23 to 26 C, and an approximate pH of 8.5 – 9, and a dH range of 4-15.
 Synodontis species in the lake tend to inhabit mainly the rocky shoreline areas, as well as sandy and shell-covered bottom areas.
 The reproductive habits of most of the species of Synodontis are not known, beyond some instances of obtaining egg counts from gravid females.
 Spawning likely occurs during the flooding season between July and October, and pairs swim in unison during spawning.
 As a whole, species of Synodontis are omnivores, consuming insect larvae, algae, gastropods, bivalves, sponges, crustaceans, and the eggs of other fishes.
-The growth rate is rapid in the first year, then slows down as the fish age.They practice brood parasitism.They lives among rock piles frequented by various species of mauna: small African cichlids.
+The growth rate is rapid in the first year, then slows down as the fish age.
+They practice brood parasitism.They lives among rock piles frequented by various species of mauna: small African cichlids.
 Courtship behaviour culminates with the female sucking sperm from the male's cloaca.
-She brings the sperm through her digestive tract to her cloaca, where her eggs meet the sperm.They then rushes into the nest of a cichlid, devours the eggs of cichlids, and deposits their own.The cichlids then raise the catfish as their own.
+She brings the sperm through her digestive tract to her cloaca, where her eggs meet the sperm.
+She then rushes into the nest of a cichlid, devours the eggs of cichlids, and deposits her own.
+The cichlids then raise the catfish as their own.